How to Write a Press Release Boilerplate in 5 Steps (+ Examples)

 It’s often difficult to edit your own writing, so ask a colleague or friend, or hire a professional editor to review it for you.
 A press release that is poorly written or riddled with errors makes your business appear unprofessional and is unlikely to get press coverage.
 If you plan to use a press release distribution service, choose one with a multi-tier editorial process that can help catch any mistakes, like Newswire.

-Here are three strong press release boilerplate examples to draw inspiration from, including what makes them effective:
+Here are four strong boilerplate examples from published press releases to draw inspiration from and what makes them effective:

 Darling Ingredients Inc. to Acquire Polish Rendering Company Miropasz

-Darling gets a lot of things right in its boilerplate.
+This boilerplate press release example from Darling gets a lot of things right.
 It points to industry leadership and calls out topics that can increase brand affinity.
-It also builds authority by listing the scope of their brand.
+It also builds authority by listing the scope of the brand.
 They provide contact information for both members of the media and interested investors, include a link to multimedia, and invite readers to visit their website and follow them on social media.

 2. Marquette Bank: Local Appeal Boilerplate Example